 How Pincher Bugs Enter Homes in the DMV Area

 Pincher bugs slip indoors through foundation cracks, weep holes, and gaps around doors and windows.
-They’re drawn by moisture, heavy mulch, and dense groundcovers.
+They are drawn by moisture, heavy mulch, and dense groundcovers.
+For tips on stopping their entry, see How Do Earwigs Get In Your House & Ways To Keep Them Out.

 Once inside, they gather in basements, bathrooms, and laundry piles.
 You often spot them scurrying along baseboards at night.